V0lk3n/V0lk3n.github.io/writeup/HeroCTFv5/HeroCTFv5-SystemCollection.md

 -rwxr-xr-x 1 backup backup 760 May 12 10:17 backup.sh
 ```

-As Log_s say, we are allowed to write in it!
+As Log_s say, we are owner of it which mean we can modify it!

 Now let's look our ip address through `/etc/hosts` and then use `vim`, to write a php payload in it.